Skip to content

 The Plot of Revved Up

-A holier than thou narrator tells the story to an unnamed police officer.
+A holier than thou narrator starts telling a story to an unnamed police officer.
 The plot circles around the narrator’s elderly parents’ next-door neighbors.
-And the narrator refers to them as the POJ Family.
+Pretty soon, the narrator starts referring to them as the POJ Family.
 That is, the “Pair of Jerks”.

 Sharp-eyed readers should be able to follow along, at least in part.
 The narrator keeps a lot of information close to the vest, so it pays, actually, to read the book again.
 And no, I’m not trying to inflate read counts.